 TIFFANY FRANCÈS (Josephine).
 Broadway debut.
 Hails from Detroit, MI, and studied Music Theatre Performance at Western Michigan University.
 Lover of jazz and anything that serves her community.
 She would like to thank her loving parents Tanya and Paul for always supporting her dreams, her family, friends and Delta Sigma Theta Sorority Inc. @TiffanyFrances_

 DARIUS JORDAN LEE (Lamont, Paul u/s, Melvin u/s).
-B'way debut!
-Off-B'way: Clueless the Musical.
-Regional: Scottsboro Boys, Fences, West Side Story, Dreamgirls.
-TV: "POWER BOOK II: GHOST," "SNL."
-BFA Montclair State University.
-He gives Glory to God, & Love & thanks to Mom, AC, family, friends, Bloc, Tara Rubin Casting & everyone at ATP!
-Psalms 37:4 Instagram: @dariusjordanlee
+Broadway debut!
+Off-Broadway: Clueless the Musical.
+Regional: The Scottsboro Boys, Fences, West Side Story, Dreamgirls.
+TV: “The Last O.G.,” “Modern Love,” “Power Book II: Ghost,” “SNL.”
+BFA: Montclair State University.
+He gives glory to God, and love and thanks to Mom, AC, family, friends, Tara Rubin Casting, and everyone at ATP!
+Psalms 37:4.
+Instagram: @dariusjordanlee

-MORGAN McGHEE (Mama Rose, Florence Ballard, Tammi Terrell) is humbled to make her Broadway Debut.
-Native of Baton Rouge, Louisiana and graduate of The American Musical and Dramatic Academy (AMDA) and Clark Atlanta University.
+MORGAN McGHEE (Mama Rose, Florence Ballard, Tammi Terrell) is overjoyed to return home with her ATP family!
+Native of Baton Rouge, Louisiana, and graduate of The American Musical and Dramatic Academy (AMDA), and Clark Atlanta University.
 She would like to thank her Dad and ultra-supportive family and friends.
 For my guardian angel, Terry. @morgan.eli

-CURTIS WILEY (Swing) Last seen in NYC at Lincoln Center Theater in the American Songbook concert series with Stew and Heidi.
-Select NYC credits: The Total Bent (The Public Theater), Rothschild & Sons, Pageant: The Musical, The Great Society, King Lear (EPBB).
-Curtis is an alumni of Sundance Theatre Institute, Wig Out (playwright Tarell Alvin McCraney).
+CURTIS WILEY (Swing) Big musical credits include Diner: The Musical, The Lion King, and Jersey Boys.
+Select NYC credits: The Total Bent (The Public Theater); Rothschild & Sons; Pageant: The Musical; The Great Society; King Lear (EPBB); The Wild Party (Columbia Stages).
+Curtis is an alumni of Sundance Theatre Institute, Wig Out.

 DOMINIQUE MORISSEAU (Book) is the author of The Detroit Project (A 3-Play Cycle), which includes the following plays: Skeleton Crew (Atlantic Theater Company), Paradise Blue (Signature Theatre), and Detroit ’67 (Public Theater, Classical Theatre of Harlem, and NBT).
 Additional plays include Pipeline (Lincoln Center Theater), Sunset Baby (LAByrinth Theater), Blood at the Root (National Black Theatre), and Follow Me To Nellie’s (Premiere Stages).
 Dominique is an alumna of the Center Theatre Group L.A.
 Writers’ Workshop, The Public Theater Emerging Writers Group, Women’s Project Lab, and Lark Playwrights’ Workshop, and has developed work at Sundance Lab, Williamstown Theatre Festival, and Eugene O’Neill Playwrights Conference.
 Her work has been commissioned by Steppenwolf Theatre, Women’s Project, South Coast Rep, People’s Light and Theatre, and Oregon Shakespeare Festival/Penumbra Theatre.
 She most recently served as co-producer on the Showtime series Shameless.
 Following its record-breaking run at Berkeley Repertory Theatre in 2017, her new musical Ain’t Too Proud — The Life and Times of The Temptations opened at the Kennedy Center (Washington, D.C.), the Ahmanson (Los Angeles), and the Princess of Wales Theatre (Toronto).
 Awards include Spirit of Detroit Award, PoNY Fellowship, Sky Cooper Prize, TEER Trailblazer Award, Steinberg Playwright Award, AUDELCO Awards, NBFT August Wilson Playwriting Award, Edward M. Kennedy Prize for Drama, Obie Award, Ford Foundation Art of Change Fellowship, and being named one of Variety’s Women of Impact for 2017-18.